What Personal Information Do We Collect?

 - The right to collaborate in decisions about the care and therapy or services

-- The right to give or withold informed consent
+- The right to give or withhold informed consent

-- The right to give or withold informed consent to produce or use recordings, films, or other images of the individual served for purposes other than his or her care
+- The right to give or withhold informed consent to produce or use recordings, films, or other images of the individual served for purposes other than his or her care

 - The right to receive information about the staff responsible for his or her care, therapy, or services

 - The right to be free from neglect; exploitation; and verbal, mental, physical, and sexual abuse

 - The right to an environment that preserves dignity and contributes to a positive self-image